 The same was true of the corporation’s business coverage:

 “Opinion was almost completely dominated by stockbrokers, investment bankers, hedge fund managers and other City voices.
 Civil society voices or commentators who questioned the benefits of having such a large finance sector were almost completely absent from coverage.
 The fact that the City financiers who had caused the crisis were given almost monopoly status to frame debate again demonstrates the prominence of pro-business perspectives.”

 This will sound familiar to anyone who has been watching the BBC’s coverage of the tube strike – not to mention the 50p tax proposal announced by Labour a few weeks back, where just about every “captain of industry” was trotted out to doom-monger about the end of capitalism.

 Overall I suspect the BBC is actually quite balanced.
 If it wasn’t, it’s unlikely there would be so many on both left and right ready to deplore its ‘bias’.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.